arangodb/spring-data-demo/README.md

 ## Create an Configuration class

-We also need a configuration class to setup everthing to connect to our ArangoDB instance and to declare that all needed Spring Beans are processed by the Spring container.
+We also need a configuration class to setup everything to connect to our ArangoDB instance and to declare that all needed Spring Beans are processed by the Spring container.

 * `@EnableArangoRepositories` Defines where Spring can find your repositories
 * `arango()` Method to configure the connection to the ArangoDB instance